-Our favorite natural places to cycle around New York
+These are some of our favorite places to cycle in nature around New York

 Bike Log: This is a paved, 454-mile National Scenic Byway that parallels the shorelines of Lake Eric and Lake Ontario.
 Nature Log: Take a 15-minute detour off the southern end of the Seaway trail toward the El Dorado Beach Preserve, which offers stunning views of the lake and a chance to see a variety of shore birds.